tmtsoftware/esw/docs/src/main/technical/sequence-manager-tech.md

 ### Other APIs
 Apart from APIs explained above, Sequence Manager also provides following useful APIs:

-* getRunningObsModes - gives information about all running observing modes
 * startSequencer - start a Sequencer for the provided subsystem and observing mode
 * restartSequencer - re-start a Sequencer for provided subsystem and observing mode
 * shutdownSequenceComponent - shutdown a Sequence Component with provided prefix